What is the Best Protection for Wooden Decking?

 With a few proactive steps, your deck can add beauty and function to your garden for years.
 This bit of advice will make a difference.

 First and foremost, take action while your deck is still under construction.
-Install joist and bearer tape as you build the wooden substructure.
+Install joist, bearer & rim tape as you build the wooden substructure.
 This tape covers the top of the joist, rim joist, and ledger board and helps prevent your wood from developing rot and timber decay.
 It also keeps your metal screws and fasteners from corroding as they come in contact with the ACQ in your wood.
 Additionally, a quality butyl tape such as Trex Protect holds deck screws longer and stronger than acrylic or asphalt-based tape.

 Once you complete your deck, you’ll want to let it weather naturally for at least a month and up to six months before applying a wood treatment.
 Why?
 The preservatives already in the wood need that amount of time before they will absorb sealers or preservers.
 If you want to see if your new deck is ready to be sealed or stained, pour water on the deck boards and see if it beads up.
 If the water beads up, you probably should wait a bit longer.

 There are a few options when applying a decking treatment:

 - Use a natural oil to create a beautiful and protective hand-rubbed finish on the surface of the wood

 - Protect the wood with a sealant that contains polyurethane, varnish, or lacquer

 - Waterproof wood and deepen its colour simultaneously with an all-in-one stain/sealant combo with UV filters

 - Prime and paint the wood with an outdoor/decking paint that offers durability